 Falls Prevention

 Falls among older people continue to be a public health concern, and injuries from falls can lead to functional decline.
 Older Australians are at an increased risk of falls, which increases the risk of osteoporosis, and bone and joint pain.
 Consultations with ambulance services in our region have highlighted falls among older people as a major issue.
-In 2016-17, a total of 3,635 people over the age of 65 years were hospitalised for fall-related injuries.
+Falls were the leading cause of injury hospitalisations in 2023–24 and was estimated to have cost the health system over $5 billion*

 Mobile Imaging Services